 I think that the Westin Princeville resort is quite nice and is a great place for couples and families alike.
-In addition to my thoughts, you’ll find dozens of reviews on TripAdvisor and I’d encourage you to read those as well.
+In addition to my thoughts, you’ll find thousands of reviews on TripAdvisor and I’d encourage you to read those as well.

 One important aspect that I think guests need to know is that this resort is a hybrid of a condominium and hotel.
 This resort offers many of the same amenities that you’d find in a typical Westin hotel-based resort.
 For example, you’ll find the Heavenly beds and baths.
 The villa set up is a little different from the standard Westin hotel-based facility.
 One of the main differences between the villa resort and a hotel is that you won’t find as many onsite restaurants, but you do have a full kitchen to cook your own meals.

 Here is a link to the current special offers at this resort.
 One deal includes fifth night free, 35% off the room rate and a $100 dining credit.

 See other photos we snapped from this property.
 Have you stayed in the at the Westin Princevillle Ocean Resort Villas?
 What was your experience?